louhack/playlistify/README.md

 # Playlistify

-THIS APPLICATION IS STILL UNDER DEVELOPMENT AND IS NOT FULLY FUNCTIONAL YET.
+THIS APPLICATION IS STILL UNDER DEVELOPMENT AND IS NOT FULLY FUNCTIONAL YET. <br>
 Playlistify allows playlist creation with albums webscrapped from Sputnikmusic.com

 # FEATURES

-Extraction of new releases using geb scrapping in Python of https://www.sputnikmusic.com/newreleases.php (script to be added) Saving albums extracted to MongoDB
+- Extraction of new releases using geb scrapping in Python of https://www.sputnikmusic.com/newreleases.php (script to be added)<br>
+- Saving albums extracted to MongoDB<br> (To be automatized)
-Display a page with album extracted from Sputnik Music Search extracted albums in Spotify using Spotify API Authentication against spotify
+- Display a page with album extracted from Sputnik Music (To be udpdated)<br>
+- Search extracted albums in Spotify using Spotify API (Not fully functional)<br>
+- Authentication against spotify<br>
-Add album to an existing or new user's playlist
+- Add album to an existing or new user's playlist (To be developped)<br>

 # Application Architecture
-## Back-End : ./server
+## Back-End :
+Directory: ./server
 - NODE JS
 - EXPRESS
 - MONGODB

 ### Run Back-end
-nodemon ./server/www
+nodemon ./server/bin/www

-## Front-End : ./src
+## Front-End :
+Directory: ./src
  - Angular 5
  - Boostrap 4

 ### Build Front-End
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.